mfairfieldpeak/mfairfieldpeak.github.io/final_project/final_project.md

 ### 1. Preparing LiDAR Data and GetForestGapsR

 To prepare the LiDAR point cloud data a canopy height model was created by creating rasters of first return and ground returns.
 These rasters were then used to calculate the canopy height model.
-With the canopy height model that raster could be used in the GetForestGapsR toolbox, as displayed in the code below.
+With the canopy height model rasters the GetForestGapsR toolbox could be applied, as displayed in the code below.

 <img src="final_project/get_forest_gap.png?raw=true"/>